Kumar-Amitesh/CryptoPulse/Readme.md

 # 🚀 CryptoPulse

-**CryptoPulse** is a full-stack cryptocurrency data platform that offers real-time data aggregation, user authentication (including Google OAuth), and a robust caching mechanism using Redis.
-Designed for developers and crypto enthusiasts alike, it combines a secure REST API with a worker service that ensures up-to-date market information via scheduled background jobs.
+**CryptoPulse** is a backend API for a cryptocurrency data platform that provides real-time market data aggregation, secure user authentication (including Google OAuth), and efficient caching using Redis.
+Built for developers and crypto enthusiasts, it includes a RESTful API and a background worker service that ensures up-to-date coin data through scheduled jobs and Redis Pub/Sub messaging.

 ---